 This short essay is not asking you to rehash your resume in 150 words.
 In fact, it is actually a very hard question if you attempt to do anything other than focus on one or max two accomplishments.

-150 words roughly translates to a paragraph, so the best course of action would be to focus on an accomplishment that required a significant amount of effort and allowed you to grow the most as a person.
+150 words roughly translate to a paragraph, so the best course of action would be to focus on an accomplishment that required a significant amount of effort and allowed you to grow the most as a person.

 Most students will default to a state or national level accomplishment, such as winning a music competition, but the most important part of answering this question is showing the importance of how you got to that result and what you learned from it.

 - Continuing on the hypothetical music competition, you could describe how you first got involved in music and then how your interest grew with your skills.